followcrom/word-of-the-week/README.md

 To send an email to just one person, run `wow_dev.py`.
 This requires the `python-dotenv` package to access the environment variables in the `.env` file.
 This is not required for the GitHub Actions workflow as that uses GitHub Secrets.

-**Note**: If you have a .env file in your project directory and the Python extension installed, VS Code automatically loads these variables into terminals it opens.
-This is not the case in terminals outside of VS Code.
-(Is this true? 🤔 I can run the scripts in Ubuntu 🐧.) 🧐
+**Note**: Curious behaviour around the .env file.
+I thought VS Code automatically loads these variables into terminals it opens, but have had API keys not found in VS Code terminals.
+If this happens, run the scripts in Ubuntu terminal. 🐧

 ## Test workflow on GitHub </>